 I’m sure that all of us have, at one point or another, had difficulty in falling asleep due to racing thoughts; I know that I have this almost every night.
 As a traveler, perhaps you are worried about how things are going back at the office without you, or at home, or maybe you are just super-excited about the adventure that you are on.
 Whatever the scenario, an overactive mind will usually hinder the ability to fall asleep fast.

-Don’t Read an E-Book or E-Newspaper – Though reading may help you fall asleep, an e-reader and its bright LCD screen will delay your body’s winding down process.
+Don’t Read an E-Book – Though reading may help you fall asleep, an e-reader and its bright LCD screen will delay your body’s winding down process.
 Any kind of bright light can impede your ability to hit the sack on time.

 General Rules to Sleep Well Anywhere

-Caffeinated drinks, such as colas, coffee, and teas, will no doubt hurt your ability to fall asleep.
+Avoid the Wrong Drinks – Caffeinated drinks, such as colas, coffee, and teas, will no doubt hurt your ability to fall asleep.
 Alcohol, surprisingly enough, can be just as harmful to a person trying to get a good night’s sleep; though the popular depressant may allow one to fall asleep quickly, it prohibits the sleeper from sustaining the state of rest all the way through the night.

 Bring Sleep Aids – Bring what you must so that you can make the most of your limited time while traveling.
 If you think an oral sleep aid will help, bring them and use them.
 Eye masks and ear plugs may also help if you are in a louder or brighter environment than you are used to.
 Put on some ambient music if you must.

 Exercise – Exercise will definitely help you get the blood flowing, and staying active will allow you to get a restful sleep and let you wake up feeling more energetic.
 However, many of us get plenty of activity while traveling as it is, from hiking, touring, and trying to catch our flights.

 Adjust Lighting – Light is probably the single most-important factor to sleep, which is why I keep mentioning it.
 When you wake up at the destination on your first morning, wake up early, go outside, and get some sunlight immediately.
 This help your brain start adjusting.
 When you go to sleep, gradually dim the lights as it approaches bedtime, and stay away from bright lights because it will confuse your body’s internal clock and delay restful sleep.